STIMW - The Sanskrit Tradition in the Modern World

-Proposals are now being invited for this year's Symposium.
+The programme for STIMW 2014 has now been finalised and the programme can be downloaded below.
 STIMW papers are presented by leading scholars in the field as well as by research students.
 They are sent to participants in advance, so that they can be read and discussed in detail.
 They are available to those who cannot attend for a small charge.

 For further information about STIMW, please contact:

 Dr Jacqueline Suthren Hirst

 Religions and Theology, Samuel Alexander,